 He left the house and went down the street.

 The plot relies on mythic structure as Bernie leaves home and encounters a variety of people along the way.
 This is a very Sesame Street sort of neighbourhood — the old-fashioned view of a capitalist utopia in fact, with a friendly neighbourhood mechanic, a Mr Dimple who runs the delicatessen, Bertha who owns a bakery and so on.
 Each of these friendly adults with endless patience and time on their hands lets Bernie ‘help’ them with their work.
 Bertie collects talismans on the way (a map, a salami, a sour pickle, warm rye bread.
 This lends the story a distinctly fairy tale feel.
 Eventually he meets a horse and cart, which puts me in mind of a scene from Jack and the Beanstalk.

 The running away scene is already the start of other famous tales such as The Three Little Pigs (who are pushed out of home due to economic constraints rather than leaving of their own volition, but still).

-The battle in The Do-something Day is entirely psychological.
+The struggle in The Do-something Day is entirely psychological.
 At each stop we hear Bernie’s sob story about how everyone is too busy for him.
 The gifts he receives culminate until eventually he is given a dog.